 the most magnificent city in the world’.
 Before you go thinking that this is a quaint village, bear in mind that China’s population is about 30% of the world, so even ‘smaller’ cities like Hangzhou have populations in excess of 20 million.

 A dusky little beauty of an island only 90 mins or so by plane from NYC and Toronto, Bermuda is the perfect restorative long weekend jawn.
-Renting cars on the island is against the law, but eco scooters are in abundance.
+Renting cars on the island is against the law, but with the review of the new Segway out, eco scooters are in abundance.
 Don’t worry about getting lost; the whole country is about 20 miles across, and basically bolstered by three roads: south road, north road, and middle road.
 Driving is a breeze, since the extent of their road signs is little posts at the side of the road: blue means you’re going away from Hamilton (the capital ‘city’), pink means you’re headed towards it.
 Bacardi’s modernist HQ is a must; based, as it is, on a Mies van der Rohe design that was originally going to be Bacardi’s pre-Castro Cuban flagship.
 So is the Fairmont-owned Hamilton Princess Beach Club hotel.
 There’s a Marcus Samuelsson (of Red Rooster Harlem fame) restaurant, but the art collection is mental.
 Banksy, an Ai Weiwei sculpture, Rauschenberg, Koons, a half dozen Warhol camo pieces; even an 18 foot Kaws statue in the gardens.
 Fucking mental.
 Nothing more needs to be said, tho this is the home of the Swizzle and the Dark & Stormy, so get your drink on.
 And, afterwards, hit Mel’s Spicy Dicey for the best fish sandwich this side of anywhere.

 Jozi often gets overlooked in favour of Capetown, which is admittedly one of the most beautiful places on earth.
 Especially now that Heatherwick’s MOCAA museum is completed.
 Seriously.
 Go.
 One of the best public art institutions of the modern era.
 But Joburg more than holds its own.
 Burgeoning neighbourhoods like Maboneng illustrate the rapidly expanding creative class’ output, through spaces like Lo-Tek’s Drivelines project, and Living Room – a sundowner if there ever was one.
 Galleries in Parktown/Rosebank like Momo, CIRCA, and David Krut Projects provide a glimpse into some of the continent’s up-and-comers.